 Recommended Equipment To Add to Your Back Workouts (Optional)

-Weights - From a simple 1 pound wrist cuff to dumbells, or even a bar, weights are a great way to immediately intensify a bodyweight workout without altering the movements.
+Weights – From a simple one pound wrist cuff to dumbbells, weights are a great way to immediately intensify a bodyweight workout without altering the movements.
+If you don’t have weights you can make your own.

 Back Muscles Anatomy